-- 4. All buildings fronting onto a publicly dedicated roadway shall have non-residential uses on the first floor. - 5.
-Off-street parking shall either be provided within the building, within a parking structure physically attached to the building, or in a designated off-street parking area within threehundred (300) feet of the building. - 6.
+- 4. Off-street parking shall either be provided within the building, within a parking structure physically attached to the building, or in a designated off-street parking area within three hundred (300) feet of the building.
+Individual garages shall not be placed on a front-facing facade. - 5.
 Open space as set forth in the Development Standards of each district shall be provided for each multiple dwelling unit.
 The dimensional requirements for rooftop open space may be modified where such dimensions cannot be met due to the size of the building.